Live Stream: Turbocharge your aggregations, search & AI models & get real-time insights

 Working with Terraform

-Terraform allows modular configuration files.
+Terraform allows configuration files.
 This reduces the amount of duplicate code necessary and thereby enables you to build a DRY infrastructure.

 A module is just a collection of resources.
 Any directory containing Terraform configuration files can be considered a module.